Construction Identification and Disambiguation Using BERT: A Case Study of NPN

 In this work, we endeavor to use natural corpus data to the extent that it was possible.
 First, we use a simple pattern matching query to extract instances of the sequence Noun + ``to'' + Noun from COCA.
 We extract the examples from the corpus in a fixed window of +/- 50 tokens from the construction, and then used Stanza \citep{Qi_Zhang_Zhang_Bolton_Manning_2020} to segment the results into sentences and extract the sentences which contained N\textit{to}Ns.
 We automatically exclude sentences which contained ``from'' preceding the construction, because \textit{from} N \textit{to} N does not have exactly the same distribution as the more general N\textit{to}N \citep{Jackendoff_2008}, and is sometimes studied as a separate (but closely related) construction \citep{Zwarts_2013}.

 After extracting all sentences which contained a possible instance of N\textit{to}N, we then manually clean the data, removing sentences that were either too short (<5 tokens) or contained too many typos.
-We annotate all instances of the construction for their semantic subtype, and double annotate roughly 25\% of the dataset, achieving an agreement of 84\% between the two annotators. \footnote{Disagreements between the two annotators were resolved through discussion and a gold label was chosen jointly.} The final dataset has 6599 instances of N\textit{to}N, of which 1885 were double annotated.
+We annotate all instances of the construction for their semantic subtype, and double annotate roughly 25\% of the dataset, achieving an agreement of 84\% and a Cohen's kappa value of .754 between the two annotators, indicating strong agreement. \footnote{Disagreements between the two annotators were resolved through discussion and a gold label was chosen jointly.} The final dataset has 6599 instances of N\textit{to}N, of which 1885 were double annotated.